-Everything on Earth is subject to gravity.
-It determines almost all physical, chemical and biological phenomena occuring on our planet.
+Everything is subject to gravity.
+On earth, gravity gives weight to objects and therefore determines almost all physical, chemical and biological phenomena.

-As going to deep space is too expensive, humans have found a trick to produce microgravity on earth: free fall.
+Humans found a trick to experience microgravity on earth: free fall.

-Any object that is in free fall experiences microgravity as there are no contact forces upon that object.
-So if you are in an elevator with a broken rope, you would experience microgravity inside the free falling elevator.
+So if you are in an elevator with a broken rope, you would experience microgravity inside the falling elevator.

 To produce microgravity on Earth, we need to produce free falling conditions.
-Here’s the options we have:
+Here are the options we have:

 A drop tower is a tower in which you drop objects from the top.
 While the objects are in free fall (in a vacuum), they experience microgravity.

 Parabolic flights are performed by specially equipped airplanes that climb with a very high angle, before dramatically reducing their thrust.
 Therefore, the plane “falls” freely along a parabolic trajectory.